MicrosoftDocs/Viva/Viva/learning/learning-path-add-link.md

 7. To edit content, go to the section and select the pencil icon.

-8. To delete content, go to the section, edit and select the cross.
+8. To delete content, go to the section, edit, and select the cross.

     ![Screenshot of add link to content with the url, title, description and thumbnail set.](../media/learning/learning-path-link-to-content-add-content-3.png)